-We build on the multi-valued RD treatment methodology from Caetano, Caetano, and Escanciano (2022) to study identification and estimation in the regression discontinuity setting with a multi-valued treatment variable and unknown counterfactual treatment across the discontinuity.
+We build on the multi-valued RD treatment methodology from Caetano et al. (2023) to study identification and estimation in the regression discontinuity setting with a multi-valued treatment variable and unknown counterfactual treatment across the discontinuity.
 Our identification strategy returns the marginal effects for a range of potential interventions relative to an omitted treatment category.

-Our work and econometric methodology also relates to the broader literature analyzing instrumental variable models with multiple potential treatments (Kirkeboen, Leuven, and Mogstad 2016; Feller et al. 2016; Heckman and Pinto 2018; Hull 2018; Lee and Salanié 2018; Caetano and Escanciano 2021; Mountjoy 2022).
+Our work and econometric methodology also relates to the broader literature analyzing instrumental variable models with multiple potential treatments (Caetano & Escanciano, 2021; Feller et al., 2016; Heckman & Pinto, 2018; Hull, 2018; Kirkeboen et al., 2016; S. Lee & Salanié, 2018;

+Mountjoy, 2022).
 From this literature, we know that it can be difficult to interpret multivariate instrumental variable estimands since they combine comparisons across many treatment margins and compliers.
 This literature highlights the usefulness of interacting an instrument with covariates and the required constant treatment effects assumption.
 In our setting, we leverage defendant characteristics in a machine learning model to generate predictions of disposition outcomes.
 We then interact said probabilities with the exogenous age-of-majority cutoff to instrument for take-up of mutually exclusive disposition outcomes.
-This requires only a weaker homogeneity assumption within our marginal population of compliers (see Caetano, Caetano, and Escanciano (2022)).
+This requires only a weaker homogeneity assumption within our marginal population of compliers (see Caetano et al. (2023)).

-Model.21 Let \mathcal{N} represent a population, that is divided into two subgroups \mathcal{N}^j (defendants charged as juveniles) and \mathcal{N}^a (defendants charged as adults).
-Let D_i define the allocation of individual i to one of the two mutually exclusive subgroups, such that $D_i = 1$ if $i \in \mathcal{N}^a$ and $D_i = 0$ if $i \in \mathcal{N}^j$.
+Model.23 Let \mathcal{N} represent a population, that is divided into two subgroups \mathcal{N}^j (defendants charged as juveniles) and \mathcal{N}^a (defendants charged as adults).
+Let A_i define the allocation of individual i to one of the two mutually exclusive subgroups, such that $A_i = 1$ if $i \in \mathcal{N}^a$ and $A_i = 0$ if $i \in \mathcal{N}^j$.

-Individuals in \mathcal{N}^j receive one of a finite set of K interventions $d_i^j \in D^j$ while individuals in \mathcal{N}^a receive one of a finite set of L interventions $d_i^a \in D^a$.22 There is no restriction on the degree of overlap between the elements of D^j and D^a ; they could be mutually exclusive, have partial overlap, or have complete overlap.
-Every individual receives one and only one intervention: $\left(\sum{k=1}^K d_i^{j,k} + \sum{l=1}^L d_i^{a,l}\right) = 1 \ \forall i \in \mathcal{N}$, and we approach this as an unordered choice model akin to (Heckman and Pinto 2018).
+Individuals in \mathcal{N}^j receive one of a finite set of K interventions $d_i^j \in D^j$ while individuals in \mathcal{N}^a receive one of a finite set of L interventions $d_i^a \in D^a$.
+There is no restriction on the degree of overlap between the elements of D^j and D^a ; they could be mutually exclusive, have partial overlap, or have complete overlap.
+Together, D_i captures the full vector of possible treatments, regardless of subgroup.
+Every individual receives one and only one intervention: $\sum d_i = 1 \ \forall i \in \mathcal{N}$.
+We approach this as an unordered choice model akin to (Heckman & Pinto, 2018).

-Outcome vector Y_i is a function of both individual characteristics (X_i) , interventions
+Outcome vector Y_i is a function of both individual characteristics (X_i) , interventions (d_i^a, d_i^j) , and a linear random shock (ε_i) :